NotSoHumble/NotSoHumble/README.md

 - 👋 Hi, I’m @NotSoHumble
-- 👀 I’m interested in Gaming
+- 👀 I’m interested in Reading Easterner Comics
-- 🌱 I’m currently learning IT
+- 🌱 I’m currently studying IT
-- 💞️ I’m looking to collaborate on a small company in near future
+- 💞️ I’m currently work as a part-time legal informative broker
-- 📫 How to reach me with by email

 <!---
 NotSoHumble/NotSoHumble is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.